-The General Assembly ISA requires you to first make a deposit of $250 toward your program.
+The General Assembly ISA requires you to first make a deposit of $250 toward your General Assembly cost.
 Then, after you graduate, you have to find a job earning at least $40,000 per year.
 Once you are employed, you will pay General Assembly 10 percent of your annual salary for up to four years, or until you have reached the payment cap of 1.5 times the program tuition.

 3) Flatiron School

 - Locations: Online, Denver, Colorado Springs, New York City